MurphyPone/murphypone.github.io/src/content/demon-number.md

 3. There exists exactly one identity element $e \in G$ satisfying $g = e * g = g * e, \forall g \in G$
 4. Every element in $G$ has exactly one inverse: $\forall g \in G, \exists h \in G$ such that $g * h = h * g = e$.
 We might also refer to the inverse $h$ as $g^{-1}$.

 The **order** of an element of a group $g \in G$ is the smallest $n$ such that $g^n$ is the identity.
-For example, the order of _the sexy move_ $M = RUR'U'$ is six, since the move is a 6-cycle, meaning that 6 repetitions of that sequence of twist returns the cube to whatever state it started, which is equivalent to the identity: doing nothing.
+For example, the order of _the sexy move_ $M = RUR'U'$ is six, since the move is a 6-cycle, meaning that 6 repetitions of that sequence of twists returns the cube to whatever state it started in, which is equivalent to the identity: doing nothing.
 The largest order of a move $M \in G$ is 1260 – one such move is $M = RU^2D'BD'$ which is like the _least sexy_ move.

 ## Taxonomy of The Cube

 For this post, I focus on only the original 3x3x3 cube ("_The Cube_"), but the techniques described later on can be (in some cases, non-trivially) generalized to other $l \times m \times n$ cubes.

 The standard cube is composed of 26 pieces ($3^3$ external faces $- 1$ center core piece which we can't see or meaningfully manipulate, so we don't have to worry about solving).
-There are 8 corners, 12 edges, and 6 center pieces which we can also largely ignore since they are fixed in place relative to one another.[^5]  One of the first intuitions that novice _cubers_ acquire is that, for standard color schemes, white is opposite yellow, green opposite blue, and red opposite orange; with the additional piece of relative positioning information that yelow is left of orange and also adjacent to blue, we can form the complete standard color scheme.
+There are 8 corners, 12 edges, and 6 center pieces; the center pieces we can also largely ignore since they are fixed in place relative to one another.[^5]  One of the first intuitions that novice _cubers_ acquire is that, for standard color schemes, white is opposite yellow, green opposite blue, and red opposite orange; with the additional piece of relative positioning information that yelow is left of orange and also adjacent to blue, we can form the complete standard color scheme.

 ![](/images/rubiks-cube-1.jpg)

 The cube obviously has 6 faces, which we've established have positions derived from their fixed centers, allowing us to completely describe the "correct" solved position of any piece in terms of the face it belongs to.
-For example, listng a corner's faces in clockwise order unambiguously refers to precisely one piece.[^6]
+For example, listing a corner's faces in clockwise order unambiguously refers to precisely one piece.[^6]

 For example, $\sf urf$ refers to the yellow, red, blue piece: